agiliq/agiliq-jekyll/_posts/2018-08-15-frappe-updating-context.md

 #### Hookpoints

-You can add extra context apart from the default ones and controller addes ones by using the ollowing hook points:
+You can add extra context apart from the default ones and controller added ones by using the following hook points:

 * site_config.website_context
 * hooks.website_context